Jaganpro/force-code-review-checklists/README.md

 ## Tips for reviewers

 - Code reviews should last no more than 15 minutes.
-- Don't review more than 400 lines of code at a time.
+- Try to review no more than 400 lines of code at a time.
-- Be kind to the coder, not to the code.
+- Ask questions rather than making statements.
+- Avoid asking "Why did you do X?".
+Ask instead "Have you considered Y?"
 - Treat people who know less than you with respect and patience.
-- Ask questions rather than making statements.
-- Avoid the "Why?" question.
 - Remember to praise.
 - Remember that there is often more than one way to approach a solution.